List of Indian inventions and discoveries

-For the purpose of this list, the inventions are regarded as technological firsts developed in India, and as such does not include foreign technologies which India acquired through contact.
-It also does not include technologies or discoveries developed elsewhere and later invented separately in India, nor inventions by Indian emigres in other places.
+For the purpose of this list, the inventions are regarded as technological firsts developed within territory of India, as such does not include foreign technologies which India acquired through contact or any Indian origin living in foreign country doing any breakthroughs in foreign land.
+It also does not include not a new idea, indigenous alternatives, low-cost alternatives, technologies or discoveries developed elsewhere and later invented separately in India, nor inventions by Indian emigres or Indian diaspora in other places.
 Changes in minor concepts of design or style and artistic innovations do not appear in the lists.